gobjects.h

 void addVertex(GPolygon poly, double x, double y);

-) relative to the polygon
+x, y) relative to the polygon

 origin.